 The following are common injuries that occur at work as well as tips to help determine whether or not they require a California work injury attorney:

 Slips, trips, and falls: These types of injuries account for nearly a third of all types of personal injuries in the workplace.
 Falls can result in injuries ranging from head, neck and back injuries to broken bones, cuts, sprains and pulled muscles.
 Some of the common reasons why slips, trips and falls occur in the workplace include spills, slick surfaces, weather hazards, loose rugs, poor lighting, clutter or debris, uncovered wiring and uneven walking areas.
 Roof falls can result in significant injuries.
 Scaffolding accidents can result in injuries or death.
-If the fall resulted in significant medical bills, victims should contact a work injury lawyer they trust as soon as possible and have their situation evaluated for workers' compensation.
+If the fall resulted in significant medical bills, victims should contact a workers compensation lawyer they trust as soon as possible and have their situation evaluated for workers' compensation.

-Machinery-related injuries: A number of worksites have people working with heavy machinery.
+Machinery-related injuries: A number of Los Angeles worksites have people working with heavy machinery.
 When cranes, forklifts, or any other type of machinery does not have proper guards, they can pose a major safety hazard.
 Body parts could get caught.
 Workers could get struck by moving parts or flying components from machines, which lack protective guards.
-Machinery-related accidents could result in crushed body parts, lacerations, loss of vision, etc. Machines should have guards to prevent accidents.
+Machinery-related accidents could result in crushed body parts, lacerations, loss of vision, etc. Machines should have guards to prevent workplace accidents.
 Defective machinery can cause serious injuries or death.
 Operators of machinery should get proper training and also receive protective equipment such as clothing, eye shields, hearing protection and so on.
 If the injury resulted in significant medical attention, victims should contact a work injury lawyer they trust as soon as possible.

 Vehicle-related accidents: These are some of the most common types of accidents at construction sites and other work areas.
 Workers may be struck by or run over by a moving vehicle.
 They may fall off a vehicle or be struck by objects falling from a vehicle.
-Avoiding these types of accidents begins with evaluating who is at risk as well as how, when, where and why these accidents commonly occur.
-If the accident resulted in significant medical attention, victims should contact a work injury lawyer they trust as soon as possible and have their claim to workers' compensation benefits evaluated.
+Avoiding these types of workplace accidents begins with evaluating who is at risk as well as how, when, where and why these accidents commonly occur.
+If the workplace accident resulted in significant medical attention, victims should contact a workers compensation lawyer they trust as soon as possible and have their claim to workers' compensation benefits evaluated.

 Fire and explosions: Explosions and fires in the workplace are often caused by risk factors such as defective gas lines and flammable materials that are not properly stored.
 The injuries caused by fires and explosions could be devastating and life changing.
 The U.S. Occupational Safety and Health Administration (OSHA) recommends several safety measures to prevent these types of deadly accidents and injuries including maintaining material safety data sheets for all chemicals and providing workers with personal protective equipment at all times.
-If the accident resulted in significant medical attention, victims should contact an attorney they trust as soon as possible.
+If the accident resulted in significant medical attention, victims should contact a workers compensation attorney they trust as soon as possible.

 Trenching accidents: Every year, more than two dozen construction workers are killed in excavation and trench collapse accidents.
 Hundreds more suffer severe and debilitating injuries.
 OSHA provides regulations on the safety measures that must be taken to reduce the risk of accidents or injuries from trenching and excavating.
 Those generally include having a protective system for trenches that are five feet or deeper, unless it is made up completely of stable rock, and safe access to and from all excavations, such as ladders or ramps.
-If the accident resulted in significant medical attention, victims should contact a work injury lawyer they trust as soon as possible.
+If the accident resulted in significant medical attention, victims should contact a workplace injury attorney they trust as soon as possible.

 Many victims of workplace injuries are unaware of their rights after a work injury.
 In some cases, victims fail to take necessary steps to claim their compensation and their opportunity is lost.
 If you have been injured on the job, you have a number of legal rights to consider and utilize (when appropriate):